yurichen17/yurichen17.github.io/artworkPage.md

 - I also drew the cover of Becoming Safely Embodied by Deidre Fay.
 Below is the cover I illustrated on Adobe Photoshop.

 ## Graphic Design
--I created the logo for a resturant in Cambridge, MA.
+- I created the logo for a resturant in Cambridge, MA.
 The resturant's name is Sakana, and I had a lot of fun designing a final product for the client.
 Below, I show some drafts and the final logo design, after working and communicating with the client.
 I used Adobe Illustrator, and Adobe Photoshop for this project.

 <!--